-Freeing up GPs to do the work they love to do, and for what brought them into the medical profession in the first place
+Creating freedom for family doctors so they can do the work they love to do, and what brought them into the medical profession in the first place.

 A patient medical home (PMH) is a family practice that operates at an ideal level to provide longitudinal patient care.

 It is the foundation of care delivery within primary care networks (PCNs) in local communities—the cornerstone of an integrated system of primary care community care.

 A PMH has 12 attributes that define how a practice can support patients, including through team-based care.